 To find differentially accessible regions between clusters of cells, we can perform a differential accessibility (DA) test.
 A simple approach is to perform a Wilcoxon rank sum test, and the presto package has implemented an extremely fast Wilcoxon test that can be run on a Seurat object.

-Another approach for differential testing is to utilize logistic regression for, as suggested by Ntranos et al. 2018 for scRNA-seq data, and add the total number of fragments as a latent variable to mitigate the effect of differential sequencing depth on the result.
 Here we will focus on comparing Naive CD4 cells and CD14 monocytes, but any groups of cells can be compared using these methods.
 We can also visualize these marker peaks on a violin plot, feature plot, dot plot, heat map, or any visualization tool in Seurat.

 # change back to working with peaks instead of gene activities